hed-standard/hed-specification/docs/source/Appendix_A.md

 Similar to the prologue section, the epilogue is an optional paragraph of text conforming to the rules of [`textClass`](./Appendix_A.md#a13-value-classes).
-However, the epilogue appears directly before the ending line of the schema.
+However, the epilogue appears directly before the ending line of the file.

 ### A.2.4.
 Schema sections